 In reality there are consortia in many sectors and industries.
 For example, there is a consortium

 - for distributed server storage,

 - of the Swiss university libraries,

 - for networked cars,

 - for organic plant breeding

 - for open high-performance interconnect

 The list can be easily extended.
-This alone indicates that the consortium is a popular instrument for cooperation between equal, economically and legally independent persons.
+This alone indicates that the syndicate is a popular instrument for cooperation between equal, economically and legally independent persons.